Oak Ridge, TN

 problems and is on medications and low-sodium dog food to help manage

-his condition.
-Cody likes to go for short walks in the neighborhood and
+small pieces of carrots for treats.
+He like to go for short walks in the

-is friendly to everyone he meets.
-He is also very alert and attentive.
+neighborhood and is friendly to everyone he meets.
+He is house-trained

-crate-trained but does like to be on the sofa with his foster mom and
+just to nap.
+He also likes to be on the sofa with his foster mom and dad

-dad.
-He would probably be best with a fenced yard and older children.
+at times.
+Cody would probably do best with a fenced yard and older

 More pictures of Cody.